jcoliz/AzLogs.Ingestion/README.md

 ### Publish and run remotely

-Now that you can see it all running locally, it's time to deploy!
+Now that you can see it all running locally, it's time to publish to Azure!
 You'll need the name of the function app which you deployed earlier.
 This was included in the outputs of the deployment, as the `FunctionAppName` output.

 ```dotnetcli
 func azure functionapp publish <FunctionAppName>